chaijs/chai-fs/README.md

 assert.notFileContent(path, data, ?msg);
 ````

-:interrobang: - *In a future version this might be added this as a chain behind file() and directory()*
+:interrobang: - *In a future version this might be supported as a chain behind file() and directory()*

 ###  Planned assertions